Buy Malarone malaria tablets

 - You have tightness in your chest or throat

 - You develop a skin rash that may be red, itchy, swollen, blistered or peeling skin

+These lists are not exhaustive.
 Please read the patient information leaflet, which will come with your medication, for full details on side effects.
-If you have any concerns about side effects, please speak to your doctor or pharmacist before you start using this medication.

 Malarone may interact with other medicines, which may hinder its effectiveness and increase your risk of side effects.

 In particular, tell your doctor if you are currently taking any of the following: